-Hurricane Florence makes landfall, set to inundate Carolinas
+Much of Carolinas awash after Hurricane Florence moves in

 WILMINGTON, N.C.
-(Reuters) - Hurricane Florence, weakened but still dangerous, crashed into the Carolinas on Friday as a giant, slow-moving storm that stranded residents with floodwaters and swamped part of the town of New Bern at the beginning of what could be a days-long deluge.
+(Reuters) - Hurricane Florence, weakened but still dangerous, crashed into the Carolinas on Friday as a giant, slow-moving storm that stranded residents with floodwaters and swamped part of the town of New Bern at the beginning of what could be a dayslong deluge.

+No storm-related deaths or serious injuries were reported in the hours immediately after Florence hit but authorities said more than 60 people, including many children and pets, had to be evacuated from a hotel in Jacksonville, North Carolina, after strong winds caused parts of the roof to collapse.

 The center of the hurricane’s eye came ashore at about 7:15 a.m.
 EDT (1115 GMT) near Wrightsville Beach close to Wilmington, North Carolina, with sustained winds of 90 miles per hour (150 kph), the National Hurricane Center (NHC) said.

 North Carolina Governor Roy Cooper said Florence was set to cover almost all of the state in several feet of water.
 As of Friday morning, Atlantic Beach, a town on North Carolina’s Outer Banks barrier island chain, already had received 30 inches (76 cm) of rain, the U.S. Geological Service said.

+National Weather Service forecaster Brandon Locklear predicted Florence would drop up to eight months’ worth of rain in two or three days.
+A tweet from the NWS said the storm would be “a marathon vs. a sprint” as it hovered over the area dumping heavy rainfall.

-On the mainland in New Bern, authorities said more than 100 people had to be saved from floods and that the downtown area was underwater.
-The town’s public information officer, Colleen Roberts, told CNN 150 more people were awaiting rescue and that citizens were going out in their boats to help, despite blowing waters and swift currents.
+On the mainland in New Bern, next to the Neuse River, authorities said more than 100 people had to be saved from floods and that the downtown area was underwater.
+The town’s public information officer, Colleen Roberts, told CNN 150 more people were awaiting rescue.

+Helping with rescues there were members of the so-called Cajun Navy, a group of Louisiana-based volunteers who became famous during last year’s Hurricane Harvey, locals said on Twitter.

 “WE ARE COMING TO GET YOU,” New Bern city officials said on Twitter.
 “You may need to move up to the second story, or to your attic, but WE ARE COMING TO GET YOU.”